 Representing Employers Throughout Texas

-Hendershot, Cannon & Hisey, P.C. has been trusted by individuals, entrepreneurs, and companies of all sizes throughout Texas and the U.S. in a range of complex commercial and regulatory matters.
+Hendershot, Cowart & Hisey, P.C. has been trusted by individuals, entrepreneurs, and companies of all sizes throughout Texas and the U.S. in a range of complex commercial and regulatory matters.
 Our team knows that employers have significant concerns when facing administrative action and charges from the EEOC, are is committed to helping them make an immediate response.

 If you have questions about an EEOC complaint and would like to discuss how our services may be of benefit during this critical time, call (713) 909-7323 or contact us online to speak with a member of our team.